zhouyl/flowblade/docs/components/navigation/tabs.md

 # Tabs

 Tabs component for organizing content into separate views that can be easily navigated.
 Tabs provides a flexible way to organize content with support for various sizes and variants.
+Perfect for content organization, settings panels, and multi-step forms.

 ## Basic Usage